 Environmental policy

-Sri Lanka offers free primary and secondary education in public schools, leading to a consistently high U.N.
-Education Index of 0.754 (2021).
-Female enrollment surpasses male enrollment at all education levels.
-The adult literacy rate, for those aged 16 and over, stood at 92.4% in 2020.
-The government also provides free university education, although resources for incentives and support for students are constrained.
-Consequently, the gross tertiary enrollment rate for the academic year 2020/21 was 21.6%, with approximately 43,800 students in absolute figures.
+Sri Lanka provides free primary and secondary education in public schools, which has resulted in consistently high scores on the U.N. education index (0.751 for 2022).
+Female and male enrollment rates are comparable for primary and secondary education, with the female enrollment rate higher at the university level.
+The adult literacy rate (15 and over) was 92% in 2022.
+The government also provides free university education, although resources to incentivize and support students are constrained.
+Consequently, the gross tertiary enrollment rate for the 2020/21 academic year was 21.6%, or approximately 43,800 students.

 Education / R&D policy